 - Scenery Porn: The spaceport scene in "Terminus".

-- Sliding Scale of Idealism Versus Cynicism: Despite the used future setting, the stories have a rather optimistic tone of mankind somehow getting on.
+- Sliding Scale of Idealism vs. Cynicism: For all the grit in the setting, the stories have a rather optimistic tone of mankind somehow getting on.

 - United Nations Is A Super Power: At least in space, as they supervise the most important projects and have the judicial power.

-- Universal Universe Time: It's inverted, as every planet, moon and spaceship has its own time often leading to extreme jetlags for the ships' crews.
+- Universal Universe Time: Inverted, as every planet, moon and spaceship has its own time, often leading to extreme jetlags for the ships' crews.

-- Used Future: So much there are shady South-American companies cashing in on the human garbage orbiting Mercury.
+- Used Future: So run-down there are shady South-American companies cashing in on the human garbage orbiting Mercury.

-- Wham Episode: "Albatross".
-Two fully staffed starships are lost in an nuclear accident, and the protagonist can only watch.
+- Wham Episode: Albatross.
+Two fully staffed starships are lost in an nuclear accident, and all the protagonist can do is watch.

-- Zeerust: The bigger computers still run on punchhole cards, and satellites communicate with Morse code.
+- Zeerust: The larger computers still run on punch hole cards, and satellites communicate using Morse code.